 For chemistry, or any high school science experiment, we recommend The Student Lab Report Handbook as a companion guide to show students how to prepare excellent lab reports.

-- Identification of Substances and Physical Properties
+- Measurement of Physical Properties

 - Separation of Components in a Mixture

-- Flame Tests and Metal Cation Identification
+- Flame Texts and Metal Cation Identification

 - Determining the Empirical Formula of a Copper Chloride Hydrate